topmediapro/TinyBooks-AI-App-2025/README.md

 And with TinyBooks, you don’t have to guess what will sell.
 AI gives you pre-tested, ready-to-go book ideas that are already in demand.
 TinyBooks is fully automated.
 AI handles the writing.
 AI creates the illustrations…
 ​AI formats everything perfectly.
 AI even generates book descriptions and marketing materials so you can start selling instantly.

-​### TinyBooks AI - It's the world's first AI app that:
+​### TinyBooks AI-It's the world's first AI app that:

 - ✅ Creates bestselling books automatically
 - ✅ Designs stunning covers and illustrations